-This recommendation requires the development of a new form or modification of the existing Articles of Delinquency form.
+- i.
+This recommendation requires the development of a new form or modification of the existing Articles of Delinquency form. - ii.
+This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit.

-- ii.
-This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit. - iii.
-Changes to the filing system must ensure that the filer's photo ID image is not published online. - This recommendation may also require additional agency employees to verify that the filer included a copy of required photo ID.
+- iii.
+Changes to the filing system must ensure that the filer's photo ID image is and associated data are not published online. - iv.
+This recommendation may also require additional agency employees to verify that the filer included a copy of required photo ID.